A.J. Brown Player Prop Bets for NFL Week 17 - Tennessee vs. Miami - NewsBreak

 Season Stats

-- With 10 targets in the red zone this season, Brown has been on the receiving end of 14.1% of his team's 71 red zone pass attempts.
+- Brown (10 red zone targets) has been the recipient of 14.1% of his team's 71 red zone pass attempts.

-- The Titans have thrown the ball in 50.3% of their plays from scrimmage this year while staying on the ground 49.7% of the time.
+- The Titans have thrown the ball in 50.3% of their plays from scrimmage this year while running the ball 49.7% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Dolphins.